NeuroCoderZ/holograms.media/holograph/intellectual_mining/README.md

-This directory explores concepts and mechanisms for "intellectual mining" - rewarding users for valuable contributions to the Holographic Media ecosystem, such as providing high-quality data, computational resources, or developing Tria bots.
+This directory explores concepts and mechanisms for "intellectual mining" - rewarding users for valuable contributions to the Holographic Media ecosystem, such as providing high-quality data, computational resources, or developing Tria agents.

 ## TODO
 - Define clear metrics for valuing different types of contributions.